 So, today should be my thirteenth wedding anniversary.
 I should be toasting to the thirteen years I put into keeping up my end of “till death do us part,” and I should be slipping my dog scraps without my doggymama seeing, and all would be well.
 Clearly, that’s not the way it’s actually happening.
 Instead of being bitter, I’ve decided to help other people who are going through similar issues, because I’m a giver.

-Continue reading “Ask an Author (W/ A.P.
-Miller) – Volume 5”
+Continue reading “Ask an Author (with A.P.
+Miller) – Volume 6: the Wedding Bells Edition”

 Without going into too much detail, I’ve been told the family elders aren’t happy that just anyone can marry into the family.
 They aren’t pointing fingers at me directly, but it’s either me, or my ninth cousin Gustav …and I don’t think he’s coming out of Aunt Hildah’s basement long enough to get married (so they are pointing fingers at me).
 The family wants the process to become betrothed to the family to be more selective.
 A representative from the family’s ancestral homeland has sent an edict that our branch of the family must observe the traditions of the old country.